wbudic/LifeLog/Current Development Check List.md

 ### v.1.7 Encountered

+* &#10004; Sticky rows bg colour, to be a shade different to other normal rows.
 * Login system log and out to be implemented.
 With system variable $TRACK_LOGINS to disable/enable.
 * RTF Documents header lister page, to provide for, new log entry assignment, deletion, edits.
 * &#10004;Change all code to use Exceptions as project is becoming hard to manage.